EndPointCorp/end-point-blog/2011/01/17/sinatra-ecommerce-tutorial.html.md

 ### Data Model

-Now, let's look at the data model.
+Now, let’s look at the data model.
 Since this is a bare-bones store, I have one order model which contains all the order information including contact information and addresses.
-We're not storing the credit card in the database.
-Also, since this is a bare-bones app, we're going to go with one product with a set price and force the limitation that users only buy one at a time.
-I've also chosen to use ActiveRecord here since I'm still not sold on DataMapper, but another ORM can be used as well.
+We’re not storing the credit card in the database.
+Also, since this is a bare-bones app, we’re going to go with one product with a set price and force the limitation that users only buy one at a time.
+I’ve also chosen to use ActiveRecord here since I’m still not sold on DataMapper, but another ORM can be used as well.
 Here is our model:

 ```ruby
 # sinatrashop/models/order.rb